Alperittet: Winter competition

-The race course is 6200 m long (the same number as Stranda's postal code), starts at an elevation of 1230 m above sea level on the mountain Roalden, and winds its way through canyons and a forest, over farm fields and through town streets, before finishing by the seaside in the village centre of Stranda in front of the municipal hall.
+The winter race follows a course is 6200 m in length, a figure that corresponds to Stranda's postal code.
+The route begins at an elevation of f 1,230 metres (4,040 ft) above sea level on the mountain Roalden, passing through canyons and forests, over farmland and through the streets of the town, before finishing beside the sea in the centre of Stranda, in front of the municipal hall.